igortopcin/banknote-recog/README.md

 You should now have two executables: match and train

-Use train to train the Matcher that will perform the banknote recognition:
+Use "train" to train the Matcher that will perform the banknote recognition:

     ./train ../../assets

 This will train all the images listed in <project-root>/assets/classtraining.txt.
 This txt file has the followint format:

+    <path-to-image-1.jpg> <tag associated to that image-1>
+    <path-to-image-2.jpg> <tag associated to that image-2>
+    ...
-    <path-to-image.jpg> <tag associated to that image>
+    <path-to-image-N.jpg> <tag associated to that image-N>

+All paths are relative to <project-root>/assets.

+Executing ./train will produce yml files in <project-root>/assets, which will then be copied to the android .apk by Eclipse ADT.

+Now use "match" to try out the algorithm:

+    ./match ../../assets ../../img/test/img1.jpg

+This will try to match img1.jpg to all the other images listed in <project-root>/assets/classtraining.txt.
+The program will output some images to the <project-root>/jni/bin/results directory.

 Android part
 ------------